-Consequently, computing the entropy from the partition function \eqref{ext2} yields $\ln d_0$, with $d_0$ interpreted as the microstate degeneracy underlying the entropy of extremal black holes.
-On the gravity or AdS$_2$ side, the trick is to choose appropriate coordinates such that the regularized path integral partition function $\mathcal{Z}_{\text{AdS}_2}$ can be expressed in a similar form as \eqref{ext2}:
+Consequently, computing entropy from the partition function \eqref{ext2} yields $\ln d_0$, with $d_0$ interpreted as the microstate degeneracy underlying the entropy of extremal black holes.
+On the gravity or AdS$_2$ side, the trick is to choose appropriate coordinates such that the regularized path integral $\mathcal{Z}_{\text{AdS}_2}$ can be expressed in a similar form as \eqref{ext2},

-Here, the linear term involving a constant $\mathcal{C}$ in the cut-off or $\beta$-dependent part corresponds to an infinite shift in the ground state energy.
-At any point, we can disregard this divergent term along with all other vanishing $\mathcal{O}(\beta^{-1})$ terms in the limit $\beta \to \infty$ and identify the cut-off independent quantity $\mathcal{Z}^{\text{finite}}$ with $d_0$.
+Here, the linear term involving a constant $\mathcal{C}$ in the $\beta$-dependent part corresponds to an infinite shift in the ground state energy.
+At any point, we can disregard this divergent term, along with all other vanishing $\mathcal{O}(\beta^{-1})$ terms, in the limit $\beta \to \infty$ and identify the cut-off independent quantity $\mathcal{Z}^{\text{finite}}$ with $d_0$.
 This $\mathcal{Z}^{\text{finite}}$ piece is known as the quantum entropy function \cite{Sen:2008wa,Sen:2009wb,Sen:2009wc}, which describes a macroscopic definition of the horizon degeneracy of extremal black holes.
 By computing the logarithm of $\mathcal{Z}^{\text{finite}}$ provides a finite and unambiguous result for the extremal black hole entropy, which is independent of any regularization procedure.

 Based on the quantum entropy function formalism described above, we can refine the formulation of the OLEA part in formula \eqref{set17} as follows